 View more poll questions about obesity.

 The results reported in this piece are just a selection of data points from a vast database of US polling questions from 1935 to present.
-The iPOLL database provides responses to some 600,000 questions posed from US sample surveys collected by nearly every major survey organization in the country.
-Members and subscribers can search iPOLL for these data and link directly to datasets to conduct more in-depth analysis.
+The iPoll database provides responses to nearly a million questions posed from US sample surveys collected by nearly every major survey organization in the country.
+Members and subscribers can search iPoll for these data and link directly to datasets to conduct more in-depth analysis.
 To learn more about the vast public opinion resources of the Roper Center, contact Kathleen Weldon.